MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 Device partners often include FODs in Windows images.
 A commonly added feature is .NET Framework 3.5 to support scenarios where the device is running an OEM application and that needs .NET Framework 3.5 support.

 To add a Feature on Demand in audit mode, you need the FOD ISO either on a USB drive, or copied to your IoT device.
-Once you've finished installing FODs, you can remove the ISO from your IoT device or remove the USB drive.
+Once you finish installing FODs, you can remove the ISO from your IoT device or remove the USB drive.

 1. Mount the Feature on Demand (FOD) ISO on the Technician PC.
 1. Locate the cab file for the FOD you're going to install.
 In this example, we use .NET Framework 3.5.
 The cab is named *Microsoft-Windows-NetFx3-OnDemand-Package~31bf3856ad364e35~amd64~~.cab*.
 You can view all the FOD .cab names at [Available Features on Demand](/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod).
 1. Copy the cab file to the IoT device in a folder called *C:\FOD*.
-1. Add the FOD.
-From an Administrative Command Prompt:
+1. Add the FOD, from an Administrative Command Prompt:

    ```cmd
    Dism /online /add-package /packagepath:C:\FOD\Microsoft-Windows-NetFx3-OnDemand-Package~31bf3856ad364e35~amd64~~.cab